axler8r/GrokLangChain/documentation/architecture.md

 ## Components
 - `share`: Contains shared code and utilities used by other components.
 - `librarian`: The frontent.
-- `agent`: An agentic component that pulls data from a vector database and generates responses based on user queries.
+- `agent`: An agentic component that interprets user requests, pulls data from a vector database and generates responses based on user queries.
-- `ficher`: Chunks and encodes data from pdf (my books) files and stores it in a vector database for retrieval by the agent.
+- `loader`: Chunks and encodes data from pdf files (my books) and stores it in a vector database for retrieval by the agent.
 - `archivist`: Manages the vector database used by the agent.
 - `historian`: Stores and retrieves user query history.